 If two opponents are moving in the same direction and path, the player who is behind is responsible for contact.
-The player in front may stop or slow their pace, but they may not move backward or sideward into their opponent.
+The player in front may stop or slow his pace, but he may not move backward or sideward into his opponent.
 The player in front may or may not have the ball.
 This situation assumes the two players have been moving in identically the same direction and path before contact.